holo911/holo911/README.md

 - Android Studio & IntelliJ IDEA

 ✏️ <b>Currently working on:</b>
-- Taking the CS50x course from Harvard to consolidate my CS knowledge for the future
+- Taking the CS50x course from Harvard to consolidate my CS knowledge for the future, currently learning C code
-- Learning Python
+- Learning Python as my primary programming language
 - Trying to understand more into Object Oriented Programming for Java and Python
 - Improving JavaScript knowledge through website development
-- May start to use Unity Engine soon, alongside C#; but it is a low priority
 - Preparing to create a digital portfolio website
-- Shielded metal arc welding, Handyman skills, lots of self-improvement
+- A lot of self-improvement and general skill improvement, proving to my tomorrow that I will always be my best self